Are You My Mother? Defining Parents on the FAFSA

-The FAFSA collects financial and household information from the student applicant and his or her parent(s).
+The FAFSA® collects financial and household information from the student applicant and his or her parent(s).
 Each student's family situation will determine which parents must report their information on the FAFSA.
-And recent judicial and regulatory decisions have changed the definition of parents for FAFSA purposes.
 Follow the guidelines below when reporting FAFSA parental information.

 - Students living with their married mother and father: report both parents on the FAFSA

-- Students with divorced or separated parents: report the custodial parent (the parent with whom the student lives) on the FAFSA, as well as the custodial parent's current spouse.
-The noncustodial parent is not listed on the FAFSA
+- Students with divorced or separated parents: report the parent that provides more financial support for the student on the FAFSA, as well as that parent's current spouse, if there is one.
+The other parent is not listed on the FAFSA

-- Students with married same-sex parents: report both parents on the FAFSA, as long as parents were married in a state that recognized same-sex marriage at the time of the marriage
+- Students with married same-sex parents: report both parents on the FAFSA

 - Students living with both their mother and father, who were never married: report both parents on the FAFSA